NihalSidhu94/PythonProjects/README.md

 ### Assignment 6 - "Work with customer and employee data"
 This assignment involved me creating a project where a user would either input data for an employee or a customer, and the program would print out the information in a formatted form.
 This program validated user's response to ensure correct values were inputted, and this program inheritance, where a customer and employee class inherited the Person class.

+### Assignment 7 - "Count alligators and clone sheep"
+This assignment involved me creating a project where an Alligator class implements a Countable interface to display the number of Alligator objects.
+Along with this, the project has a Sheep class that implements the Countable interface and Cloneable interface as it displays the number of Sheep objects as well as clones it.
+The project involved both inheriting classes as well as extending interfaces.
+The focus of the project was inheritance.